For both seasoned travel nurses and ones just starting, there’s a deciding factor you need to consider: furnished travel nurse housing.

 4. Extended stay hotels

-Hotels that offer extended stay are another popular option for travel nurses who are searching for either an intermediate option or as their housing option of choice.
+Hotels that offer extended stays are another popular option for travel nurses who are searching for either an intermediate option or their housing option of choice.
 Some travel nurses enjoy the amenities hotels provide such as breakfast, housekeeping, and fitness centers, and most will accept animals up to 60 lbs.
-Additionally, most of these hotels contain kitchens, which can help you to save money on food and give you the benefit of feeling more at home in your room.
-Hotels also grant you the flexibility on the backend compared to an apartment, in the case that your assignment is ended unexpectedly.
+Additionally, most of these hotels contain kitchens, which can help you save money on food and give you the benefit of feeling more at home in your room.
+Hotels also grant you flexibility on the backend compared to an apartment, in the case that your assignment is ended unexpectedly.

-Travel nurses may receive large, pre-negotiated rates for extended stay hotels.
+Travel nurses may receive large, pre-negotiated rates for extended-stay hotels.
 TGN recommends the use of HotelEngine for shorter transitions between contracts.
 Hotels are a vital aspect of the housing equation for the travel healthcare industry, so make sure you are receiving the best possible rates.

 You have many decisions to make after you accept an assignment – many of which can determine how well your 13 weeks of experience go.
 Utilize all the resources that are available and think wisely about how you spend your time and money when searching for housing.